Disney World Special Events, Festivals and Parties

 Garden Rocks Concerts

-Garden Rocks concerts rock the open-air America Gardens Theatre from March 3 – July 3, 2023 as part of the Epcot International Flower and Garden Festival, and are included with admission to Epcot.
-Internationally recognized artists perform Fridays-Mondays and local Orlando bands perform Tuesdays-Thursdays.
+Garden Rocks concerts rock the open-air America Gardens Theatre as part of the Epcot International Flower and Garden Festival, and are included with admission to Epcot.
+Performances are at 5:30, 6:45 and 8:00 pm.

 You can book a Garden Rocks Dining Package on Fridays through Mondays at select Epcot restaurants that includes lunch or dinner and a guaranteed seat at one of the Garden Rocks concerts held on the same day.